Sign in

 Day 16: Reserve Day

-Today is a reserve day in case your Lukla - Kathmandu flight gets delayed or canceled due to bad weather conditions or other reason.
+Today is a reserve day in case your Lukla - Kathmandu flight gets delayed or canceled due to bad weather conditions or other reasons.

 Accommodation: Hotel